Key takeaways

 How to check if the domain name is available

-- Brainstorm domain name ideas
+- Brainstorm domain name ideas.

-- Use domain search tools
+- Use domain search tools.

-- Explore alternative domain extensions
+- Explore alternative domain extensions.

-- Consider registering domain variations
+- Consider registering domain variations.

-- Conduct a WHOIS lookup
+- Conduct a WHOIS lookup.

-Step 1.
-Brainstorm domain name ideas
+Step 1: Brainstorm domain name ideas

 Start by writing down a few name ideas that match your brand or what your website is about.
 Think about what’s easy to remember, easy to type, and sounds professional.
 If your top choice is already taken, it’s a good idea to come up with a few options.
 Try combining keywords, using your brand name, or keeping it short and catchy.

-You may avoid special characters or numbers if you can since they’re harder to remember and can make your site look less credible.
+You may avoid special characters or numbers if you can, since they’re harder to remember and can make your site look less credible.

-Step 2.
-Use domain search tools
+Step 2: Use domain name search tools

 Once you have a domain name in mind, use a domain search tool to see if the name is available or already taken.
 Just type the name into the search bar and hit enter.